BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/3-SkyScan-1276/best-practices.rst

 Image quality
 -------------
-In mmicroCT, achieving high image quality involves balancing multiple factors that influence spatial resolution, signal-to-noise ratio, and artifact suppression.
+In microCT, achieving high image quality involves balancing multiple factors that influence spatial resolution, signal-to-noise ratio, and artifact suppression.
 Below is an integrated overview of how each parameter contributes to overall image quality.

 - **Pixel/Voxel size**